ayushrr-69/ESOC-Project/README.md

 # 🚗 Buster Bois - Hot Wheels Inspired Landing Page

 **Buster Bois** is a visually engaging, interactive landing page inspired by the energy and excitement of Hot Wheels.
-It features a full-screen multi-section layout with dynamic carousels, a responsive navigation bar, themed imagery, and stylish animations to keep visitors engaged.
+It features a full-screen multi-section layout with dynamic carousels, a responsive navigation bar and themed imagery.
 ## 🌐 Live Preview

 https://esoc-project.vercel.app/main.html